neurovium/dandi.github.io/_posts/2022-03-20-compression.md

 reduce the size of the files.
 Making files smaller reduces the burden of the DANDI Archive, and make the files more convenient to download.
 HDF5 has the ability to apply chunking and compression to datasets, which breaks large datasets into smaller chunks and applies lossless compression to each chunk.
-This approach reduces the volume of the HDF5 file, without changing the values of the dataset, and in some cases can even improve read or write speeds above naive uncompressed binary data.
+This approach reduces the volume of the HDF5 file without changing the values of the dataset, and in some cases can even improve read or write speeds above naive uncompressed binary data.
 HDF5 ships with the compression algorithms GZIP and LZ4, and can support additional dynamically loaded filters.
 DANDI has requested that large datasets be compressed, as it reduces the main These different algorithms and settings present myriad potential configurations, and a number of questions for NWB users